nathancfox/cfs-reu-2018/experiments/lab_notebook.md

 with 7 Hits in the test data, the only possible reports for sensitivity are: [0.0, 0.1429, 0.2857, 0.4286, 0.5714, 0.7143, 0.8571, 1.0].
 It is difficult to see small amounts of progress because it might not break the results into the next "bin".

+Things to note from the Linked Groups Table:

+1. Groups 0 and 8 are unrepresented: {TNK2} and {PRKX, PRKY}.
+2. All the groups except Groups 0, 8, and 10 are approximately equal to or greater than the normalized score of the None of the Above group.

+Things to note from the Scores Table:

+1. Except for "Number of Features", the rest of the scores have a tight spread and scores approximately equal to or better than the control numbers.

+Future Thoughts:

+* I want to run 100 iterations and identify the most commonly returned kinases, then construct a subset with those kinases and test classification score.

 ----------------------------------------------------------------------------------------------------
 ## TITLE <a name="0013"></a>